DataDog/integrations-core/ibm_i/README.md

 The IBM i check uses the IBM i ODBC driver to connect remotely to the IBM i host.

-You can fetch it from the [IBM i Access - Client Solutions][9] page.
-Click on `Downloads for IBM i Access Client Solutions`.
-You'll be redirected to the IBM login page.
-Once logged in, you will have access to the downloads page.
+Download the driver from the [IBM i Access - Client Solutions][9] page.
+Click on `Downloads for IBM i Access Client Solutions` and login to gain access to the downloads page.

-Choose the `ACS App Pkg` package for your platform (e.g. `ACS Linux App Pkg` for Linux hosts), download it and follow the installation instructions to install the driver.
+Choose the `ACS App Pkg` package for your platform, such as `ACS Linux App Pkg` for Linux hosts.
+Download the package and follow the installation instructions to install the driver.

-#### Configure the ODBC driver in the embedded Agent environment
+#### ODBC driver

 Once the ODBC driver is installed, find the ODBC configuration files: `odbc.ini` and `odbcinst.ini`.
 The location may vary depending on your system.
 On Linux they may be located in the `/etc` directory or in the `/etc/unixODBC` directory.

-Copy these configuration files to the embedded Agent environment (e.g.: under `/opt/datadog-agent/embedded/etc/` on Linux hosts).
+Copy these configuration files to the embedded Agent environment, such as `/opt/datadog-agent/embedded/etc/` on Linux hosts.

 The `odbcinst.ini` file defines the available ODBC drivers for the Agent.
 Each section defines one driver.
-For instance, the following section:
+For instance, the following section defines a driver named `IBM i Access ODBC Driver 64-bit`:
 ```
 [IBM i Access ODBC Driver 64-bit]
 Description=IBM i Access for Linux 64-bit ODBC Driver